crushedmonster/Detection_of_Bus_Number_in_Bus_Panel/README.md

 ## Conclusion
 With the problem statement in mind to help people with visual impairment to determine if it’s the right bus they need, we have successfully created a POC for deployment and tested that it is indeed tangible to make use of computer vision-based system to solve our problem.
 We were able to train YOLOv5 on our custom object (bus panel) and found that YOLOv5 trains quickly, inferences quickly, and performs really well.
-However, there are still some limitations on the pipeline which will be explained below.
+However, there are still some limitations on the whole OCR pipeline which will be explained below.

 ### Limitations